 Tadum has 5 customizable section types: Todos, Attachments, Discussions, Updates, and Metrics.
 You can use any number of each of these sections, in any order, and rename them to anything you want.
 These built-in agenda sections in Tadum easily match the suggested Gazelles weekly agenda.

-Similar to the Segue section in the EOS Level 10 meeting , this is an opportunity to spend a few minutes sharing good news with your team.
+This is an opportunity to spend a few minutes sharing good news with your team.
 This news can be personal or professional.
 It is only meant to be 5 minutes but it kicks off the meeting with something positive and is a great way to build relationships.

 In Tadum, the Discussion section works well for this.
 Tadum agendas are accessible to all meeting attendees ahead of the meeting.
 Everyone can enter their good news ahead of the meeting to keep it quick, and you have an ongoing record.